-The total number of Toyota employees, on a consolidated basis, was 375,235 as of March 31, 2023, 372,817 as of March 31, 2022, and 366,283 as of March 31, 2021.
-The following tables set forth a breakdown of persons employed by business segment and by geographic location as of March 31, 2023.
+The total number of Toyota employees, on a consolidated basis, was 380,793 as of March 31, 2024, 375,235 as of March 31, 2023, and 372,817 as of March 31, 2022.
+The following tables set forth a breakdown of persons employed by business segment and by geographic location as of March 31, 2024.

 Segment Number of Employees Location Number of Employees

-Automotive Japan
+Automotive 336,291 Japan 202,152

-Financial services 13,894 North America 59,000
+Financial services 14,658 North America 63,842

-All other 22,856 Europe 23,730
+All other 23,325 Europe 23,610

-Unallocated Asia
+Unallocated 6,519 Asia 66,304

-Other 23,117
+Other 24,885

-Total 375,235 Total 375,235
+Total 380,793 Total 380,793

-"Other" consists of Central and South America,

-"Other" consists of Central and South America, Oceania, Africa and the Middle East.
+^{ &}quot;Other" consists of Central and South America, Oceania, Africa and the Middle East.

 Most regular employees of Toyota Motor Corporation and its consolidated subsidiaries in Japan, other than management, are required to become members of the labor unions that compose the Federation of All Toyota Workers' Unions.
-Approximately 86% of Toyota Motor Corporation's regular employees in Japan are members of this union.
+Approximately 88% of Toyota Motor Corporation's regular employees in Japan are members of this union.

 In Japan, basic wages and other working conditions are negotiated annually.
 In addition, in accordance with Japanese national custom, each employee is also paid a semi-annual bonus.
 Bonuses are negotiated at the time of wage negotiations and are based on Toyota's financial results, prospects and other factors.
-The average wage increase for all union members, excluding bonuses, in Japan was approximately 3.15% in fiscal 2023.
+In fiscal 2024, the wage raises and bonuses were at the level demanded by the labor union.